spiff-radio/react-playlister/README.md

-A React component wrapper to build a playlist on top of the [`https://github.com/cookpete/react-player`](React Player) component.
+A React component wrapper to build a playlist on top of the [`React Player`](https://github.com/cookpete/react-player) component.